ExeconOne/FSP/README.md

 ---
 ## Description

-FSP is a library that helps you filter and sort objects in your database using the easy-to-build FspRequest
+FSP is a library that helps you filter and sort objects in your database using the easy-to-build FspRequest &rarr; which could be exposed as REST endpoint, request body moves responsibility of filtering logic to FrontEnd Layer

 ---
 ## How to Use